 According to California law, a seeking parent must show that there has been a substantial change in circumstances since the last order that necessitates a new custody or visitation order in the child's best interests.
 Since the court wants stability for children, a change would only be approved if the justification is serious enough to affect the child's life.

-For parents who want to learn more about modifying custody or visitation orders, the California Court website has a variety of tools and knowledge.
-The website also contains links to other useful information on the site, as well as required forms.
+For parents who want to learn more about modifying custody or visitation orders, the California Court website has various tools and knowledge.
+The website also contains links to other useful information on the site and required forms.

-The state of California's family law policy encourages children to maintain contact with both parents on a regular basis.
+The state of California's family law policy encourages children to maintain contact with both parents regularly.
 Only in situations where a parent is deemed incompetent can the court rule against some form of parental touch.
 Typically, such cases include domestic violence, child neglect, or alcohol or drug abuse.

-After hearing all of the facts, family court judges use their discretion in determining child custody issues.
-Their judgment, however, must take into account a number of factors outlined by California law.
+After hearing all the facts, family court judges use their discretion to determine child custody issues.
+Their judgment, however, must consider several factors outlined by California law.